-Versorium Energy Ltd. is proposing to develop the Kenilworth 1 DER Project (the project), a natural gas-fired electric generation facility approximately eight kilometres west of Kitscoty, Alberta.
-The project will have a nameplate capacity of five megawatts (MW) and a net capacity of approximately 4.9 MW.
-The project will be located on the SE Quarter of Sec.
-1, Twp.
-51, Rge.
-4, W4M and will utilize a small operating footprint of approximately 0.6 acres.
-This project supports Alberta's need for small, flexible power plants that can readily respond to sudden changes in electricity supply and demand.
+Versorium Energy Ltd. is proposing to develop the Briker 1 DER Project (the Project), a natural gas-fired electric generation facility approximately thirty kilometres south of Kitscoty near Paradise Valley, Alberta.
+The Project will have a nameplate capacity of five megawatts (MW) and a net capacity of approximately 4.9 MW.
+The Project will be located on the SE Quarter of Sec.
+36, Twp.
+47, Rge.
+3, W4M and will utilize a small operating footprint of approximately 0.6 acres.
+This Project supports Alberta's need for small, flexible power plants that can readily respond to sudden changes in electricity supply and demand.

-Versorium is seeking your feedback on this project.
+Versorium is seeking your feedback on this Project.

-Regional map of the proposed project location.
+Regional map of the proposed Project location.